EV2 The Capitals Route: U.K

 After that it joins the Kennet and Avon Cycle Route (NCR4) along the canal which links the Thames and the Bristol Channel, weaving through scenery on its way from Bath to Reading.
-At Reading, the route joins the Thames Path Cycle Route on its way to London.
+At Reading, the route joins the Thames Path cycle route on its way to London.
 Finally it leaves London through the docklands, travelling north to the ferry port at Harwich.

-In the Netherlands
+Netherlands

 In the Netherlands, the EV2 follows the Dutch National Cycle Routes LF4 and LF8.
 From The Hague it follows the LF4 to Borculo and then the LF8 to Zwillbrock on the German border.